PatchXR/documentation/source/Blocks/Math/constant_generated.rst

 **Inputs, output and other parts**

-*output* (event output) Will send the value of the constant whenever it changes or a jolt is received.
+*Output* (jolt output) Emits the value of the selected constant whenever it changes or a jolt is received.

-*constant* (knob) Select which constant to output.
+*Constant* (knob) Selects which constant to output.

-*trigger* (event input) Causes the output to send a jolt with the chosen constant value when a jolt is received.
+*Trigger* (jolt input) Triggers the output to emit the selected constant.